Boy meets girl.

-We’ve already met stone butches during my weird analogy—they don’t like their genitals to be touched during sex.
+We have already met stone butches during my ‘weird analogy’—they don’t like their genitals to be touched during sex.
 Stud is a fashionable black butch.

 Femme is a lesbian whose gender expression is feminine.
 Most femmes are bottoms and are attracted to butches.
 Lipstick lesbian is a femme who is attracted to other femmes.

 Not all lesbians fit into the butch-femme dichotomy.
 Some are right in the middle with an androgynous gender expression—chapstick lesbians.
 They are also called stems.

 Butches, studs, chapstick lesbians, and stems are all GNC.